-President Trump approved sharing sensitive nuclear technology with Saudi Arabia after Khashoggi murder
+Senate planning bipartisan effort to block Trump’s emergency arms deals benefiting Saudi Arabia

 Saudi Arabia is trying to build a nuclear power industry, including two U.S.-designed plants, but has yet to agree to the anti-proliferation terms that the United States requires for such projects.
 Sens.
 Marco Rubio, R-Fla., and Todd Young, R-Ind., cited concerns about that refusal this spring, when they, Kaine and Sen. Edward Markey, D-Mass., released a bill requiring the government to let Congress review all such transfers – known as “Part 810 authorizations” – before they took place.

-Kaine’s request for details about the timing of the transfers went unanswered for months, until Senate Foreign Relations Committee James Risch, R-Idaho, promised at an open hearing in mid-May that he would personally intervene.
+Kaine’s request for details about the timing of the transfers went unanswered for months, until Senate Foreign Relations Committee Chairman James Risch, R-Idaho, promised at an open hearing in mid-May that he would personally intervene.
 Two weeks later, the Department of Energy outlined the transfer schedule for Kaine.

 A spokesman for the Department of Energy did not immediately return an emailed request for comment.